otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac/README.md

 export default jwtAuth;
 ```

-> **Remember:** Create and apply a migration after updating `schema.prisma`.

 ---

 ## README

 Update the `README.md` in your repository to document any new endpoints added this week.
-Include setup instructions and any other relevant information for users or developers.